Most homeowners usually know the basics about tree care, such as watering, fertilizing, and pruning.

 Asian longhorn beetles are 1,4 inches long with black and white antennae, and can be found feeding on leaves and twigs in the summer.

-Their favourite trees are maple, sycamore, elm, mountain ash, horse chestnut, and birch.
+Their favorite trees are maple, sycamore, elm, mountain ash, horse chestnut, and birch.
 The most effective way to get rid of these insects when they cause infestation is by tree removal in Ottawa or nearby areas.